nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The user enters an invalid command.

-> 1a1. ezDo shows an error message and prompts the user to retry.
+> 1a1. ezDo shows an error message and prompts the user to retry.<br>
 > 1a2.
 Use case resumes at step 1.

 1b.
 The indexed task does not exist.

-> 1b1. ezDo shows an error message and prompts the user to select another index.
+> 1b1. ezDo shows an error message and prompts the user to select another index.<br>
 > 1b2.
 Use case resumes at step 1.

 <br>